gimenete/helical/README.md

-  --model, -m      The data model file                                                             [string] [required] --generator, -g  The directory that contains the helical generator                               [string] [required] --output, -o     Output directory                                                                [string] [required] -h, --help       Show help                                                                                 [boolean] --css            CSS preprocessor                                      [string] [required] [choices: "less", "saas"]
+  --model, -m      The data model file                                                             [string] [required] --generator, -g  The directory that contains the helical generator                               [string] [required] --output, -o     Output directory                                                                [string] [required] --force, -f      Override files existing files                                                             [boolean] -h, --help       Show help                                                                                 [boolean] --css            CSS preprocessor                                      [string] [required] [choices: "less", "saas"]

 Missing required argument: css
 ```

+## Static files

+You can create a `static` directory and everything on it will be copied to the output directory.
+This is a good place to put files that are not plain text such
+as images, fonts, or simply plain text files that don't need to be processed.

+## Next steps message

+You can render a message after all the files are generated creating a template `next-steps.txt`.
+This template will have access to the `root` and `options` objects.

+# Overriding files

+By default `helical` will not override existing files.
+But you can use the `--force` option to change this behavior.

 # Installation